Residential Permit Parking Program

 Visitor and temporary permits

 Temporary permits are for those times when residents are using a temporary vehicle or have long-term guests.
-These permits may be requested online, too, and they are valid for 30 days.
+These permits may be requested online, too, and are valid for 30 days.

 There is no cost for either a visitor or temporary permit.